-One of the most tried-and-true pieces of nutrition advice is to eat your veggies!
+One of the most tried-and-true pieces of nutrition advice?
+Eat your veggies!
 Vegetables are some of the most nutrient-dense (and economical) foods available.
 They’re loaded with vitamins, minerals, and fiber.
 They also provide plant compounds that can help prevent a slew of diseases.
 Ultimately, a diet rich in vegetables—and fruits—can help lower blood pressure, improve heart health, and have a positive effect on blood sugar.
 While all veggies contain essential nutrients, carbs, and fiber, every vegetable has a unique nutrition composition.
 Some veggies have more starch than others.
 In fact, we can divide vegetables into two categories: starchy and non-starchy.
 Let’s unearth their differences.
 Below, you’ll find a non-starchy vegetables list and a starchy vegetables list.

 What is a starch?